Introduction: The growing importance of B2B customer portals

 Automatic discount calculation

-Multi-stage approval processes (Approval Workflows)
+Multi-stage approval processes (approval workflows)

-Budget management and expenditure control
+Budget management and spending control

 Quick order functions and order templates